 Those calling for a ban on driven grouse shooting need to set out a viable, alternative vision for our uplands, considering that heather moorland in the UK is internationally important, and it is widely recognised that grouse shooting has helped preserve it.
 The International Union for the Conservation of Nature has identified three dimensions to the core of mainstream sustainability - environmental, social, and economic factors.
 All three need to be addressed by anyone looking at changing the status quo.
 The main alternative land uses to grouse shooting such as forestry, sheep farming, abandonment, and 'eco-tourism' would all have serious consequences for the future of our uplands and the communities they support.

 For more information please contact:

-Adrian Blackmore Director of Shooting Adrian-blackmore@countryside-alliance.org 0207 840 9250
+Adrian Blackmore

-James Somerville-Meikle Political Relations Manager James-sm@countryside-alliance.org 0207 840 9260
+Director of Shooting Adrian-blackmore@countryside- alliance.org 0207 840 9250 James Legge Head of Political James-legge@countryside-alliance.org 0207 840 9263